silexphp/Silex/doc/providers/csrf.rst

 ===================

-The *CsrfServiceProvider* provides a service for building forms in your application with the Symfony2 Form component.
+The *CsrfServiceProvider* provides a service for building forms in your application with the Symfony Form component.

 Parameters
 ----------